 |The diagram shows how kidney function reduces and the amount of protein in the urine increases in diabetic nephropathy.|

 1. It begins with a tiny amount of protein appearing in the urine – this is called microalbuminuria.
-The kidney function may well be normal at this point.
+The kidney function is sually normal at this point.

-2. Over 10-15 years proteinuria increases, and nephrotic syndrome may develop
+2. Over 10-15 years protein in urine (proteinuria) increases, and nephrotic syndrome may develop

 Do all diabetics develop nephropathy?

 The overall risk of developing diabetic nephropathy varies between about 10% of type II diabetics (diabetes of late onset) to about 30% of type I diabetics (diabetes of early onset).
 There are many factors, some known and others not, that affect the individual risk of developing diabetic nephropathy.
-Some of the factors that are known to increase the likelihood of getting diabetic nephropathy include:
+These things are some of those known to increase the risk of getting diabetic nephropathy:

 - High blood pressure